bryanmcleod/loft-api-docs/source/index.html.md

 Parameter | Description
 --------- | -----------
-ID | The ID of the person to delete
+ID | The ID of the media item to delete